luismiguelcasadodiaz/inception/learnings/nginx_learnings.md

 openssl x509 -in /ruta/nginx.crt -text -noout
 ```

-Inside the containers I did not installed openssl.
-I extract the certificate from the container wiht this command.
+Inside the containers, I did not install OpenSSL.
+I extract the certificate from the container with this command.

 ```sh
 docker exec webserver cat /etc/nginx/ssl/nginx.crt | openssl x509  -text -noout
 ```

-Using openssl client I retrieve from the server the certificate.
+Using the OpenSSL client, I retrieve the certificate from the server.
 ```sh
 openssl s_client -connect luicasad.42.fr:443 -tls1_2 < /dev/null | grep -E "Protocol|Cipher|subject=|issuer=|Verify return code"
 ```

-Comparing both i prove i use it.
+Comparing both with `openssl x509  -text -noout -fingeprint -sha256`, I prove I use it.

-# one preocess per container
+# one process per container
 The daemon off; directive in Nginx, especially when used in containerized environments like Docker, significantly enhances robustness by aligning with the "one process per container" philosophy and simplifying process management.
 Here's why it adds robustness:

 ### 1.- Proper Process Supervision: